tinode/chat/INSTALL.md

 		}
 	}
 ```
+* `self` is the name of the current node.
+Generally it's more convenient to specify the name of the current node at the command line using `cluster_self` option.
+Command line value overrides the config file value.
+If the value is not provided either in the config file or through the command line, the clustering is disabled.
 * `nodes` defines individual cluster nodes.
 The sample defines three nodes named `one`, `two`, and `tree` running at the localhost at the specified cluster communication ports.
 Cluster addresses don't need to be exposed to the outside world.
-* `self` is the name of the current node.
-Generally it's more convenient to specify the name of the current node at the command line using `cluster_self` option.
-Command line value overrides the config file value.
 * `failover` is an experimental feature which migrates topics from failed cluster nodes keeping them accessible:
   * `enabled` turns on failover mode; failover mode requires at least three nodes in the cluster.
   * `heartbeat` interval in milliseconds between heartbeats sent by the leader node to follower nodes to ensure they are accessible.